COMP122/echo.mips/README.md

           ```

      * Stage 5:
-       1. Modify your loop to ...
+       1. Modify your loop to
           - walk the argv array
             - initialize p_arg to be the value of argv before the start of the loop
             - increment the value p_arg by 4 at the end of each loop iteration
           - print each string, in turn, within the body of the loop
-            - set the value of str to be equal that address stored at p_args
+            - set the value of str to be equal that address stored at p_args <br>
               ``lw $t4, 0($t3)          #   str = (* p_args)``
             - call the ``print_s`` syscall to print the string